 Over 30 years ago, my brother Ben lived in Alaska and got hungry for some fresh California fruit.
 We sent him a box of peaches.
 His friends and neighbors found out about the fruit and wanted some too.
 That’s how Tree Things was born.
-We now deliver to 9 various locations throughout Alaska in a 4-day period five times each summer.
+We now deliver to 9 various locations throughout Alaska in a 4-day period several times each summer.
 We sell fruit only in Alaska.
 We do not have a nation-wide business.
 You indeed are special to us.

 Can I Get Perfect Fruit?

 The U.S.D.A. allows the farmers a certain percentage of fruit problems in each box of fruit (don’t we wish all of the fruit was #1 quality?).
 This means that perfect fruit every time in every box is not possible.
 We do try to select fruit with the least amount of problems or blemishes.
 This is also the reason why we check each box when you are there picking up your fruit - to make sure it's good!

 How Do I Take Care of California Grown Fruit?

 The fruit we bring is different than you find in your stores, because it has not been in cold storage.
 It cannot be left unattended.
 If you are planning to be gone for a few days and cannot personally check through your fruit daily, please do not order fruit that trip.
 Wait for a time when you can take responsibility for it.
 Fruit demands flexibility and responsibility.
 We all have personal preferences: some like it riper; others want their fruit to last longer on the shelf.
 This presents a problem for us because we cannot please all of you all of the time.